Why your business needs a Private Investigator Switzerland

 One of the reasons why the organization hires a corporate investigator is to eradicate sexual harassment.
-Sexual harassment can be defined as any form of unwanted, unwanted and unwanted sexual behaviour or misconduct committed by an individual to another person verbally through sexually offensive language, seeking sexual gratification or physically through direct contact.
+Sexual harassment can be defined as any form of unwanted, unwanted, and unwanted sexual behavior or misconduct committed by an individual to another person verbally through sexually offensive language, seeking sexual gratification, or physically through direct contact.
 According to research on sexual violence, 55% of women say they experience sexual harassment in the workplace.
-Most of this sexual harassment is committed by a superior younger colleague either by subtly seeking sexual gratification or by making sexual comments on individual behaviour, sexually suggestive behaviour, or complete unwanted progress.
+Most of this sexual harassment is committed by a superior younger colleague either by subtly seeking sexual gratification or by making sexual comments on individual behavior, sexually suggestive behavior, or complete unwanted progress.
 Although some companies have a policy of sexual harassment, very few of them apply it, and sexual harassment in the workplace still goes unchecked.

 Because a culture of silence still prevails even in today’s society, more than 85% of victims of sexual harassment in the workplace do not report it.
 This can disrupt employees' attitudes towards work: reduced productivity levels, disrupt jobs, and in more serious cases can lead to employees neglecting their jobs or leaving the organization.
 In cases where the level of productivity of employed women is low or they constantly resign without good reason, the help of a corporate investigator is helpful in helping to identify such culprits and put an end to such inappropriate actions in the organization.